 Nothing special about the characters, sometimes the drawing looks somewhat bland, but all the RideBack scenes are pretty nice to look at.

-The sound is the best feature of this anime, with some rather catchy opening and ending songs and good background music.
+is the best feature of this anime, with some rather catchy opening and ending songs and good background music.
 Silent moments are also well employed.

 I found the characters to be lacking personality, and the conversations didn't seem very natural.
 I also felt that they didn't manage to convey their emotions very well to the viewer.